Potty Training an Autistic Child

 Social Stories and Video Modeling

 For many autistic children, visual supports are highly beneficial in understanding and learning new skills.
-Social stories and video modeling can be effective strategies to help them transition from nappies to the potty or toilet during toilet training.
+Social stories and video modeling can be effective strategies to help them transition from diapers to the potty or toilet during toilet training.
 Social stories are personalized narratives that describe social situations and appropriate behaviors.
 They can be used to explain the process of using the toilet, steps involved, and expected behaviors in a clear and understandable way.
 Creating or finding social stories specifically tailored to toilet training can help alleviate anxiety and provide a visual guide for the child.

 Video modeling involves showing an autistic child videos of other children or individuals successfully using the toilet.
 This technique allows them to observe and imitate the behavior, promoting a better understanding of the process.
 Video modeling can be particularly useful for children who learn best through visual demonstrations.
 It can help them grasp the concept of toilet training and provide a visual reference for what is expected.